 It doesn't mean you can't want more for your family and for your Christmas, but it does mean you examine your heart and your motivation.
 Ask yourself: "Am I doing this because I want to or because I feel like I'll be a bad mom if I don't?"

 You're a good mom.
 Don't make decisions based on the false belief that you are not.

-With one week left to Christmas, have hope!
 It's not too late to shift your focus and your attitude.
 Spend each day being intentional and focusing on what matters most to you.